-Summary Job title Research Associate in Climate Damages Analysis Division Social Sciences Department Smith School of Enterprise and the Environment, School of Geography and the Environment Location South Parks Road, Oxford OX1 3QY Grade and salary Grade 7: £36,024- £44,263 p.a. (with a discretionary range to £48,350 p.a. considered for exceptional candidates).
-Hours Full time Contract type Fixed-term for 2 years Reporting to Director of SSEE, Prof Mette Morsing and Dr Benjamin Franta, Head of the Climate Litigation Lab at the Oxford Sustainable Law Programme Vacancy reference 174014 Additional information Applications are particularly welcome and encouraged from women, black, and minority ethnic candidates, who are under-represented in posts in SoGE.
+Summary Job title Researcher in Food Systems Division Social Sciences Department Environmental Change Institute (ECI), School of Geography and the Environment (SoGE) Location South Parks Road, Oxford OX1 3QY Grade and salary Grade 7: £38,674 - £46,913 per annum A less experienced candidate may be appointed at Grade 6 (£38,674 - £40,855 per annum), with a commensurate adjustment in either the essential criteria, responsibilities or duties.
+Hours Full time Contract type Fixed-term - Ideally to start from 1 March 2025 until 31 August 2026 Reporting to John Ingram Vacancy reference 177445 Applications are particularly welcome and encouraged from women, black, and minority ethnic candidates, who are under-represented in posts in SoGE.
 SoGE are committed to equality and values diversity.
-The School of Geography and the Environment holds an Athena Swan Silver award in recognition of our commitment and success in addressing gender equality.
-The School of Geography and the Environment is committed to promoting a culture of equality, diversity, and inclusion in the workplace, including the undertaking of appropriate training as opportunities arise and/or when asked to do so.
-While this is a full-time role we can support flexible working arrangements (for instance if you have caring responsibilities) in agreement with the SSEE Director.
+Additional information The School of Geography and the Environment holds an Athena Swan Silver award in recognition of our commitment and success in addressing gender equality.
+The School of Geography and the Environment is committed to promoting a culture of equality, diversity, and inclusion in the workplace, including the undertaking of appropriate training as opportunities arise and/or when asked to do so